-Thriving Business Clusters
+Thriving Industry Clusters

-Goal: To become a compelling hub for internationally focused digital entrepreneurs, micro-businesses and distributed companies; with employment, expertise and export revenue in specialisms where we have a comparative advantage.
+Aspiration: To become a compelling hub for internationally focused digital entrepreneurs, micro-businesses and distributed companies; with employment, expertise and export revenue in specialisms where we have a comparative advantage.

-Success measure: Total economic value of the digital industries to Jersey, measured by gross value added.
+Goal: Grow the economic value of the digital industries to Jersey by 65%, increasing from £190 million to £310 million in gross value added.